Skip to main content

 Ajiaco

-Bogotá's signature soup made with three types of potatoes (Papa Criolla, Papa Pastusa, Papa Sabanera), shredded chicken, corn, and guascas herb.
-Served with cream, capers, avocado, and rice.
-A comforting dish perfect for the high-altitude climate.
+Bogotá's signature soup, made with three potatoes (Papa Criolla, Papa Pastusa, Papa Sabanera), shredded chicken, corn, and the herb guascas.
+It arrives with cream, capers, avocado, and rice on the side, exactly the kind of warm bowl the chilly highlands call for.

 Empanadas Colombianas